htcondor/htcondor-dags/examples/basic_diamond/README.md

 1. Run `python make_dag.py`, which should create a `dagfile.dag` as well as a bunch of `*.sub` files in this directory.
 1. Run `condor_submit_dag dagfile.dag`.

+If everything goes well, you should end up with a file named `total_counts.txt` containing the number `2582`.